-The bad news – there will always be people who take pleasure in being an aspiring voice-over artist.
+There will always be people who take pleasure in being an aspiring voice-over artist.

-The good news – you don’t have to be one.
+You don’t have to be one.

 At most, call yourself a fresher.
 But remember that you’re a fresher only till you get your first voice over assignment.
-After that, you’re an experienced voice over artist – still learning, but not a fresher anymore.
+After that, you’re an experienced voice over artist—still learning, but not a fresher anymore.

 2. Be Hopeful